grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 | `stages`          | array   | Array of objects that specify the target number of iterations to ramp up or down to.    | `[]`    |
 | `preAllocatedVUs` | integer | Number of VUs to pre-allocate before test start in order to preserve runtime resources. | -       |
 | `maxVUs`          | integer | Maximum number of VUs to allow during the test run.                                     | -       |

+#### When to use

+If you need your tests to not be affected by the system-under-test's performance, and would like to ramp the number of iterations up or down during specific periods of time.

 #### Examples